-- 1. Your actual expenses, such as gas and oil for your car, if you keep an accurate record of each expense, or - 2.
-The standard mileage rate (15 cents a mile from January 1 through August 31 and 22 cents a mile from September 1 through December 31, 2005).
+- Your actual expenses, such as the amount you pay for gas and oil for your car, if you keep an accurate record of each expense, or - The standard mileage rate of 24 cents per mile.

-Whether you use actual expenses or the standard mileage rate to figure your expenses, you can deduct parking fees and tolls you pay in moving.
+Whether you use actual expenses or the standard mileage rate to figure your expenses, you can deduct the parking fees and tolls you pay to move.
 You cannot deduct any part of general repairs, general maintenance, insurance, or depreciation for your car.